jim-smith/AI_Module/lectures/README.md

 - Description of coursework and discussion about what will be needed but in a way that makes it clear they can’t start yet e.g. framework(.py files) not released **could split into tasks e.g. design, tesat plan, spes**
 Self-study: update your revision bot with this week's core concepts

 ### Week 8: Artificial Neural Networks 2: MultiLayer Perceptrons
 Learning Outcomes
 - Principles of biological and artificial neural networks
-- Understand the perceptron update rule and the principles of the operations of MLPs
+- Understand the perceptron update rule and the principles of the operations of MLPs Lectures:ANN2_MLP.ipynb
-Lectures:
 - 20 minutes: Multi Layer Perceptrons – architecture and principle of stochastic gradient descent examples: iris, MNIST
 - Activity:
 - 10 minutes: classification vs regression example applications: MNIST, lkeert scale??,